StellifySoftware/stellify/README.md

  - Embed Element (iFrame, Object)

 You can create just about anything with these elements.
 They are the same set of elements used on all webpages on the WWW!

+### Global element definitions

+We extend the concept of storing definitions as JSON to encompass the settings that apply to your entire website or web app.

+It is possible to store definitions that are *always* fetched.
+This is useful for headers, footers and any element(s) that reoccur across your entire website.

 ### Events